artisticdrake/CHATALOGUE/README.md

 ---

-## 👨‍💻 Authors
+##  Authors

 **CS673 A1 Software Engineering (Fall 25) - GROUP 1**

 ---

-## 📄 Contributors
+##  Contributors

-Repository and project content are maintained by the Chatalogue contributor.
+Repository and project content are maintained by the Chatalogue contributors.

 ---